Tonydum/Airline-Customer-Satisfaction-Analysis/README.md

 ## Project Overview

 This project involves a thorough analysis of factors influencing customer satisfaction in the airline industry.
-Utilizing a dataset named 'Invistico_Airline_Cleaned.csv' gotten from Kaggle, the project aims to uncover insights that can aid airlines in enhancing their service quality and overall customer experience.
+Utilizing a dataset named 'Invistico_Airline.csv' gotten from Kaggle, the project aims to uncover insights that can aid airlines in enhancing their service quality and overall customer experience.
 The analysis encompasses a range of variables, including customer demographics, travel class, flight distance, and various service ratings.

 ## Objectives